-The original recipe for shito came from the Ga people of Ghana but now a days, just about every region of Ghana has their own version of the sauce.
+The original recipe for shito came from the Ga people of Ghana but now a days just about every region of Ghana has their own version of the sauce.
 The ingredients that are commonly used in shito are dried chili peppers, dried fish, ginger, and oil (usually vegetable oil).
 Some versions of shito include tomatoes, dried shrimp, onions, and garlic.
 This recipe for shito is my mom’s recipe that she is kindly allowing me to share.
-I might be a little biased but I think that my mom has the best recipe for shito.
+I might be a little biased but I think my mom has the best shito recipe.

 To make shito, you’ll need 8 fresh or frozen sardines, 120 g of whole dried chili peppers, 2 medium onions (roughly chopped), 2 medium fresh tomatoes (roughly chopped), 3 garlic cloves (chopped), 2¼ cups of water, 1 teaspoon of kosher salt, 1 teaspoon of black pepper, and 500 ml of vegetable or canola oil (plus extra, if required).